mitchjeitani/catacomb/README.md

 ```
 Usage: tomb [OPTIONS] COMMAND [ARGS]...

   For handling the contents within a tomb.
+Add the flags -h or --help to any
+  of the commands for more information, e.g. tomb COMMAND -h.

 Options:
   -h, --help  Show this message and exit.

 Commands:
   add     Stores a new command in the tomb.
-  clean   Empties the contents of a tomb.
+  clean   Obliterates the contents of the active tomb.
+  edit    Opens an editor to edit a command that's already stored in the
+          active tomb.
-  list    Lists the commands currently stored in the tomb.
+  list    Displays all the commands available in the active tomb.
   rm      Removes a command from the tomb.
-  status  Shows the current tombs status.
+  status  Shows some general information about the active tomb.
-  use     Grabs a command from the tomb and executes it.
+  use     Executes a command, specified by its alias.
 ```

 ### Examples